osmosis-labs/osmosis/tests/cl-go-client/README.md

 Set the value to `.osmosisd-testnet-script` and save.

 Now, you are able to run this script on testnet.
-This assummes that testnet accounts have been set up with the default test accounts and balances.
+This assumes that testnet accounts have been set up with the default test accounts and balances.
 By default, we mean accounts created with `make localnet-keys`.